Paul Brown (1893-1958)

 He also provided illustrations for numerous magazines and worked as a commercial artist for Brooks Brothers.

-Because Paul Brown is one of the most sought after illustrators of equine books in America: most of the books he wrote and many that he illustrated only are highly collectable and can be pricey.
+Because Paul Brown is one of the most sought after illustrators of equine books in America: most of the books he wrote and many that he illustrated are highly collectable and can be pricey.